-This 2015 Baylor study of human cells showed the underlying mechanisms of cellular responses to environmental stressors of cold, heat, hypoxia, and oxidation:
+This 2015 Baylor human cell study subject was the underlying mechanisms of cellular responses to environmental stressors of cold, heat, hypoxia, and oxidation:

 “Because trinucleotide repeats are overrepresented in gene-regulatory proteins, stress-induced trinucleotide repeat mutagenesis may provide a path for the environment to subtly alter gene regulatory networks—with attendant changes in cell behavior—during development, disease, and evolution.”

 The study’s overarching framework was that human cells will adapt to best survive in their environment.
 The study found that the cells’ responses to stress encouraged the creation of mutations in a DNA area that’s: